SPICE is a program of the Freeman Spogli Institute for International Studies.

 (Click here to return to the Stanford e-China main page.)

-Students will engage in a rigorous, college-level course that introduces timely topics and innovative frameworks, facilitates opportunities for collaboration between Chinese and American students, and provides hands-on experience for Chinese students seeking to develop their academic interests.
+Students will engage in a rigorous, college-level course that introduces timely topics and innovative frameworks and provides hands-on experience for Chinese students seeking to develop their academic interests.

 Stanford e-China is directed by the Stanford Program on International and Cross-Cultural Education (SPICE), a program of the Freeman Spogli Institute for International Studies at Stanford University.

-The Stanford e-China course is designed for exceptional, self-motivated, Chinese high school and year 1 and 2 university students studying in China who want to learn about:
+Stanford e-China offers two different courses that are designed for exceptional, self-motivated, Chinese high school and year 1 and 2 university students studying in China who want to learn about:

-Students will be exposed to issues and opportunities in cutting-edge fields that are shaping their academic and professional futures—green tech, finance tech, health tech, and artificial intelligence.
-Students will be introduced to basic aspects of Design Thinking—a creative, problem-solving framework that can be applied to future academic and professional interests.
-Students will be challenged to brainstorm innovative, human-centered solutions to problems impacting technological advancements.
-As a final project, students will identify and delve into a technological problem of personal interest in one of the course fields, apply design thinking skills to brainstorm solutions, and develop a slide presentation that culminates with a personal action plan.
+Students will be exposed to issues and opportunities in cutting-edge fields that are shaping their academic and professional futures.
+Depending on the course, students will be challenged to brainstorm innovative, human-centered solutions to problems relating to either climate change or adolescent mental and physical health.
+As a final project, students will identify and delve into an area of personal interest in one of the course fields, and develop a presentation that culminates with a personal action plan.
 This process will help students clarify their academic and professional interests and demonstrate compelling experience in preparation for applications to universities abroad or other educational pursuits.

 Students will also gain practical academic and professional skills as they:

-The Stanford e-China course emphasizes active student participation and the development of individual academic interests.
-The course is organized in a series of modules, each lasting 1 to 2 weeks, addressing a different technology.
+Stanford e-China courses emphasize active student participation and the development of individual academic interests.
+Each course is organized in a series of modules that last 1 to 2 weeks and address a different aspect of course themes.
 For each module, students may listen to a pre-recorded lecture by a leading Stanford University scholar, and complete a series of readings (including some that students may choose according to their interests).
 This preparation informs the “virtual classes” held on Saturday mornings (Beijing time) in which students listen to and interact directly with guest speakers from Stanford University and Silicon Valley.

 Students join the virtual classes on Zoom from their personal computer using a headset/camera/microphone and reliable access to a broadband Internet connection that supports video streaming.
 Students must be available for all or most of the Saturday morning virtual classes, approximately 1.25 hours in length.
 Additionally, students will be expected to allot 3–4 hours per week to complete class assignments (most can be conducted online based on each student’s individual schedule and convenience).